 Another great tool to have in your mobile fitness arsenal is a stability ball, which can be used for all sorts of ab work and a ton of other movements, too.
 When it’s not in use, you can easily deflate it, especially when you purchase one that has a pump included, making it easy to blow back up again.

 Exercise in RV

 Even without buying anything, there are plenty of bodyweight movements you can use to fit in a workout in the comfort of your camper.
-For example, lunges are both simple and challenging, and require very little room to do correctly.
+For example, lunges are both simple and challenging and require very little room.

 Looking to kick it up a notch?
-You can still get in your cardio with mountain climbers or even a few rounds of wall sits, especially if you can hold them for a minute or longer.
-Just make sure to keep in mind that things in your RV can move around if you’re doing anything involving jumping.
+You can get in your cardio with mountain climbers or even a few rounds of wall sits, especially if you can hold them for a minute or longer.
+Just make sure to keep in mind that things in your RV can move around if you’re jumping.
 It’s built on wheels instead of a sturdy foundation, after all!

-You could also look into finding a gym membership with a franchised gym that has multiple locations, and allows for reciprocal access to satellite branches.
-Not every gym offers this, even if they are nationwide franchises, and some do but have significant restrictions on how often you can use the perk.
+You could also look into finding a gym membership with a franchised gym that has multiple locations and allows for reciprocal access to satellite branches.
+Not every gym offers this, and some do have significant restrictions on how often you can use this perk.
 Be sure to check all the details of your contract before you sign!

 Exercise TV Workouts

 Another option is to look into exercise videos designed for at-home workouts, which make it easy to get moving no matter what kind of motion you prefer.
 You can find aerobic exercise videos to get your heart pumping or chill out with yoga exercise videos.
 (Psst: here are some great yoga moves to ease your aches and pains after a long day of driving!)